Beneficial and Harmful Explanatory Machine Learning: Conclusions and further work

 \section{Conclusions and further work}

 While the focus of explainable AI approaches has been on explanations of classifications \cite{adadi2018peeking}, we have investigated explanations in the context of game strategy learning.
 In addition, we have explored both beneficial and harmful sides of the AI's explanatory effect on human comprehension.
 Our theoretical framework involves a cognitive window to account for the properties of a machine learned theory that lead to improvement or degradation of human performance.
 The presented empirical studies have shown that explanations are not helpful in general but only if they are of appropriate complexity -- being neither informatively overwhelming nor more cognitively expensive than the solution to a problem itself.
 It would appear that complex machine learning models and models which cannot provide abstract descriptions of internal decisions are difficult to be explained effectively.
-However, we acknowledge the limitation of our empirical studies in terms of consistency of statistical evidence as groups vary greatly in sample size which might be addressed with further experimentation.
+However, it remains an open question how one can examine non-explainability.
+This is an important question since a positive outcome implies the limit of scientific explanations.
+In this work, a conservative approach has been taken and we have obtained preliminary results from a rather narrow domain.
+We have acknowledged that participant groups vary greatly in size which might be extended with studies on a broader range of problems with larger samples.
+Similar metrics that relate to explanatory effects but expand beyond symbolic machine learning have great potentials for future work.
+The noise-free framework for cognitive window in this work might also be extended with hypotheses that take inconsistency of data into consideration.